PeterPawn/YourFritz/signimage/README.md

 verify the signature of a signed image, the script accepts a list of possible public keys (in various formats) and tries to decode the signature file, until the right key was found or the end of list is reached

-`signimage.conf`
+`yf_signimage.conf`

-contains some definitions for the location and file name conventions for key files involved in this process, this file will be included by the others to setup key file locations - read comments carefully, most times no permanent changes are needed
+contains some definitions for the location and file name conventions of personal key files involved in this process; this file will be included by the others to setup key file locations - read comments carefully, in most cases no permanent changes should be needed, even if it's called the 'configuration file' now ... in any case it should be possible to limit own changes to the settings within this file, so please do not change the other scripts until it's really inevitable

 ---